 Alicia Turlington graduated from Providence College with a Bachelor of Science.
 She next attended the Keck School of Medicine at the University of Southern California for her MD.
 She completed her pediatric residency training through the University of Hawai‘i at Kapiolani Medical Center for Women and Children.
 During her residency, Alicia worked closely with the Medical-Legal Partnership for Children in Hawai‘i at Kokua Kalihi Valley alongside co-founder Dr. Chris Derauf.
 After serving as Chief Resident at the University of Hawai‘i, she began working full-time at Kokua Kalihi Valley and serving as the MLPC Medical Director.
 Alicia is also an Instructor in the Dept. of Pediatrics at the John A. Burns School of Medicine.
 Her interests lie in advocating for children in poverty and social justice aspects of medical care.

-MLPC's Law Fellow Randy Compton is a graduate of the William S. Richardson School of Law who was recently admitted to the Hawai‘i State and Federal Bar.
-Randy was a member of UH Law School’s Ulu Lehua Scholars program, selected for his ties to underserved communities and his lifelong commitment to social justice.
-Throughout his law school career, Randy externed and volunteered with MLPC Hawai‘i, including receiving funding from the Advocates for Public Interest Law Summer Fellowship and the Samuel L. Cohen Foundation International Human Rights Fellowship.
-Randy brings a rare dedication to the work of MLPC, providing direct legal advocacy for MLPC families as well as engaging in systemic advocacy for COFA migrants and other underrepresented communities.
+Fernando Cosio is a graduate of the William S. Richardson School of Law who was recently admitted to the Hawai‘i State and Federal Bar.
+Fernando was a member of UH Law School’s Ulu Lehua Scholars program, selected for his commitment to community and social justice.
+Throughout his law school career, Fernando was a standout for his work with the Hawai'i Innocence Project and the Hispanic Moot Court competition.